Aterwyn/SSTIC2019/README.md

   Note that only a subset of dwarf specification instructions is implemented (only those relevant to the challenge)

 ## Step4

+Note: flash.bin is too big and cannot be added to this repo.
+Get it from the challenge tar archive.

 Input files for the Step4 challenge
   - flash.bin: binary containing Step4 trusted firmware and EL3 files (ciphered files bl2, bl31, bl32 + filesystem)
   - sstic.ko: sstic kernel driver used by the Step4